gyanac/QuLab/content/news/PhotonicsResearch/index.md

 ---
-title: Congping successfully defended his PhD thesis!
-Job well done!
-Congratulations Dr. Chen!
+title: Congratulations to Congping and Zhongya on the acceptance of our manuscript on high-resolution two-photon transcranial imaging of brain by Photonics Research.

-event: Congping Chen Graduation
+event:
 event_url:
 location: HKSAR
 address: